sbnguah/MedStatsBook/_book/Descriptive-Statistics-Continuous.md

 <img src="Descriptive-Statistics-Continuous_files/figure-html/unnamed-chunk-14-1.png" width="576" />

-## Continuous by single categorical variable
+## Continuous by a single categorical variable
 ### Summary

 We do this with one variable.